LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Methodology

 \subsection{Problem Statement}

-Given a satellite image $\mathbf{I}\in \mathbb{R}^{H\times W\times 3}$ and a pre-change map $\mathbf{M}\in \mathbb{R}^{H\times W \times K}$, where $H$ and $W$ denote the height and width respectively, and $K$ indicates the number of distinct ground object categories, the task of change detection aims at identifying changes in the satellite image with respect to the pre-change map, i.e., generating a change map $\mathbf{B}\in \{0,1\}^{H\times W}$ with each pixel indicating whether a change occurs.
-Generally, this task is addressed through a homogenization process, which transforms the inputs into a consistent representation, followed by a change detection process that compares the homogenized data to identify changes.
+Given a satellite image $\mathbf{I}\in \mathbb{R}^{H\times W\times 3}$ and an outdated map $\mathcal{M}$, the objective of change detection is to identify regions occurring semantic replacement between them.
+Here, $H$ and $W$ denote the image height and width, respectively.
+The identified regions are denoted by a binary change map $\mathbf{B} \in \{0,1\}^{H \times W}$, where 0 indicates no change and 1 indicates change.
+This task is generally approached through a homogenization process that transforms heterogeneous inputs into a consistent representation, followed by a change detection step that compares the homogenized data to identify changes.
+The change detection process is defined as follows:

-{\textbf{Category discrimination}}.
-The basic strategy involves inferring a semantic map from the satellite image $\mathbf{I}$ to align with the pre-change map, $\mathbf{M}$, enabling a direct comparison:
+where $\gamma(\cdot)$ denotes a conversion operator that transforms the map $\mathcal{M}$ into a rasterized representation suitable for subsequent processing, $\text{F}^{{\mathcal{M}/\mathbf{I}}}(\cdot)$ are modality-specific backbones that encode the map and image into a unified latent space, and $\text{H}(\cdot)$ is a change detection function that compares the aligned representations to produce the final change map $\mathbf{B}$.